COYOTE477/clompermod/README.txt

-#this mod is be real
+# this mod is real and is on curseforge :)